A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system discrepancies in Web of Science and Scopus: Data

-Our study focused on WoS and Scopus indexing systems.
-From each of these systems we downloaded the complete set of the indexed journals, their associated categories and metrics as of end of 2020.
+Our study focuses on WoS and Scopus indexing systems.
+From each of these systems we downloaded the complete set of the indexed journals, and their associated categories.
 Overall, 21,424 journals were extracted from WoS and 40,804 journals were extracted from Scopus.
-All associated metrics reflect the 2019 scores.
-We excluded journals which were showing as \say{discontinued} or \say{Inactive} in Scopus (WoS does not contain this data).
+We excluded journals which were showing as \say{Discontinued} or \say{Inactive} in Scopus (WoS does not contain this data).
 The number of journals indexed in Scopus, which remained after this cleanup, was 25,751.

 Since the two systems do not cover the same set of journals and one of the aims of our study is to perform a comparative analysis between the two, we focus only on journals which are indexed in both systems.
 To identify these journals, journals from both systems were matched primarily based on their ISSN.
 In cases where the ISSN did not provide a match, we used the journals' e-ISSN as a secondary matching criteria\footnote{In order to perform these matches, cleanup was performed by removing the dash symbol which appeared in some of the identifiers as well as any leading zeros.}.
 Finally, for the very few cases not matched by ISSN or e-ISSN, we used the name as a matching criteria.
 The name matching was done as case insensitive exact matching.
-In addition, journals which did not have a scientometric score in either of the systems were further excluded from the analysis.
-The final set of journals for our analysis comprised of 13,247 journals with 254 categories in WoS and 327 categories in Scopus\footnote{The category \say{Reviews and References (medical)} was excluded as it did not include any journals from our analysis}.
-8,177 journals from WoS and 12,504 journals from Scopus which were not matched by these identifiers were removed from further consideration.
+The final set of journals for our analysis comprised of 13,247 journals with 254 categories in WoS and 327 categories in Scopus\footnote{The category \say{Reviews and References (medical)} was excluded as it did not include any journals from our analysis.}.
+Overall, 8,177 journals from WoS and 12,504 journals from Scopus which were not matched by these identifiers were removed from further consideration.

-Table \ref{tbl:general_stats} summarizes the general statistics for each of these systems and of the data set used in the analysis.
-The descriptive statistics of mean, SD and median in Table \ref{tbl:general_stats} were calculated on the sets of journals and categories under analysis.

 All data and code is available in GitHub under \href{https://github.com/shirAviv/journals_categories} {Journals Subject Classification}.